 The planning system in the UK changed in 2011 and 2012 with the abolition in England of Regional Spatial Strategies and the introduction of the National Planning Policy Framework (NPPF).
+In Wales, the National Planning Policy is equivalent.
 The changes were intended to strengthen the role of the public in the planning system, offering additional opportunities to comment on proposed development.
+Both the England and Wales versions are periodically revised and it is recommended to always check the current version, especially for key paragraphs, which inconveniently change their number!